kaos-69/Mimisbrunnur/docs/CAPABILITIES.md

 ## Can not do (why not, how you can work around it, and will it change):

 **Parse ebook files.** Shocking for an e-reader, I know. .ebook files are simply zipped archives, but Mímisbrunnur, as of even date, does not have the ability to deal with this.
-But if you preprocess them by unzipping them (various tools exist, including built in support in Windows and favourite [7zip](https://www.7-zip.org/)) you can browse and read the contents.
+But you can preprocess them by unzipping them, for which various tools exist, including built in support in Windows and my favourite, [7zip](https://www.7-zip.org/).
+After that you can browse and read the contents.
 **Parse pdb, prc, pdf or other file formats.** I recommend [Calibre](https://calibre-ebook.com/download) to convert those to ebook format and then unzipping.
 There are deep arbbit holes associated with each one, so I don't foresee native support being adde3d to Mímisbrunnur, useful at it would be.
 **Images of any kind.** This **will** probably be the next major update.
 **Colours.** This is primarily a hardware limitation, as the e-paper used is black-and-white.